-In addition to setting custom price rounding rules and manual exchange rates, you can also control your international pricing by setting separate product prices and price adjustments for countries and regions.
+In addition to setting rounding rules and manual exchange rates for your product prices and shipping rates, you can also control your international pricing by setting separate product prices and price adjustments for countries and regions.

 Setting the product price lets you specify the price for any product in any country or region, using the product CSV file.

 Price adjustments are percentage increases or decreases to the base prices of your store.
 The price adjustment applies to all products sold to customers in a country or region.